franklinobasy/alx-backend-javascript/0x04-TypeScript/README.md

   - In the class, write a method named `getRequirements` that will return a string `Here is the list of requirements for Java`
   - Write a method named `getAvailableTeacher` that will return a string `Available Teacher: <first name of teacher>`
   - If the teacher doesn’t have any experience in teaching Java, then the method should return a string `No available teacher`

+### 10. Update task_4/js/main.ts

+- create and export a constant `cpp` for Cpp Subjects
+- create and export a constant `java` for Java Subjects
+- create and export a constant `react` for React Subjects
+- create and export one Teacher object `cTeacher` with `experienceTeachingC = 10`
+- for Cpp subject, log to the console `C++`, set `cTeacher` as the teacher, call the two methods `getRequirements` and `getAvailableTeacher` and print the strings they return
+- for `Java` subject, log to the console `Java`, set `cTeacher` as the teacher, call the two methods `getRequirements` and `getAvailableTeacher`, and print the strings they return
+- for React subject, log to the console `React`, set `cTeacher` as the teacher, call the two methods `getRequirements` and `getAvailableTeacher`, and print the strings they return

+### 11. Brand convention & Nominal typing

+Create a directory `task_5` and copy these configuration files into the root of `task_5`: `package.json`, `tsconfig.json`, `webpack.config.js`

+Create two interfaces `MajorCredits` and `MinorCredits` in `task_5/js/main.ts`:

+- Each interface defines a number named `credits`
+Add a brand property to each interface in order to uniquely identify each of them

+Create two functions named `sumMajorCredits` and `sumMinorCredits` in `task_5/js/main.ts`:

+- Each function takes two arguments `subject1` and `subject2`
+- `sumMajorCredits` returns `MajorCredits` value and `sumMinorCredits` returns `MinorCredits` value

+- Each function sums the credits of the two subjects